joshhead/clblocks/README.md

 # cltetris

-A Clojure library designed to ... well, that part is up to you.

-## Usage

-FIXME
+A tetris clone in clojure.
+Hobby project for fun.
+Doesn't work yet.

 ## License

-Copyright © 2012 FIXME
+Copyright © 2012 Joshua Headapohl

 Distributed under the Eclipse Public License, the same as Clojure.